 Performance reviews are a crucial element of any workplace; employers must keep their reports aware of how they’re doing, and employees must use the information provided at these reviews to improve and grow.
-However, if a company doesn’t optimize their performance reviews, they leave themselves prone to ill-advised promotion choices.
+However, if a company doesn’t optimize its performance reviews, it may be prone to ill-advised promotion choices.

-To get on the right performance-review track, HBR advises companies to separate future potential from past performance.
-“One approach, embedded in evaluation regimes like the ninebox, asks raters to decouple evaluating future career potential from prior job performance.
-People who score highly on future career potential can be rewarded with promotion to management roles and stock options to retain them until their potential can be realized.
+To get on the right performance review track, HBR advises companies to separate future potential from past performance.
+“One approach, embedded in evaluation regimes like the 9 box, asks raters to decouple evaluating future career potential from prior job performance.
+People who score highly on future career potential can be rewarded with a promotion to management roles and stock options to retain them until their potential can be realized.
 People who score highly on prior job performance can be rewarded with bonuses, promotions up an individual contributor track, or recognition,” HBR recommends.